MEEN 617 - Mechanical Vibrations – SPRING 2013

 Appendix D. Note on assumed modes (one DOF and MDOF)

-Vibration sensors and their applications
+Appendix E. Vibration sensors and their applications

 Vibrations of single degree of freedom (SDOF) linear systems